2600hz/make-busy/README.md

 ## Docker images

 MakeBusy comprises of 4 Docker images: makebusy, makebusy-fs-auth, makebusy-fs-pbx and makebusy-fs-carrier, where makebusy-fs-* are automated FreeSwitch images (what, in turn, are based on kazoo/freeswitch docker image).
+Please see [Docker HOWTO](docker/README.md).

 ## How to write tests